thisistaimur/mongo-express-auth/README.md

 # auth-backend
-This tutorial teaches how to create authentication for a user using nodejs and mongoDB.
+Authentication and Authorization for a user using nodejs and mongoDB.

 ## Dependences
 - [Express](https://www.npmjs.com/package/express)